dongles-cmd/CITS3005-Project/project-root/iFixit_User_Manual.md

 ## Help!
 Why are the programs not running?

 Ensure you are running all the programs from the `/project-root` directory, as many scripts import from that location.
 You can also try running a command to display a log of all entries in the knowledge graph.

+## How to execute test data?

+Run `python3 init.py -v -a` to construct ontology/knowledge graph on the test dataset `/data/desktop_pcs.json`.

+## Why are there so many datasets?

+We have included multiple datsets for your convenience.
+You may test and validate the knowledge graph/ontology by changing which dataset the knowledge graph is built on.
+You can do this by updating `config.py`.